libklein/rightmove-scraper/README.md

 ```

 The container will immediately scrape the given URLs, and then enter cron mode, scraping the URLs at 8 pm daily.
+The results will be saved to an SQLite database (`results/rightmove.db`) and a JSON file `results/rightmove.json`.

 See the [Configuration](#configuration) section for more information on the available settings.